• Courses

 • GA4 Event tracking in a nutshell

-• IMPORTANT: Register custom definitions
+• Register custom definitions

 • Test your custom events in Google Analytics 4